-Steve Harper’s main interests are databases and programming.
-He periodically revises his custom database software that the International Mathematical Contest in Modeling has been using since 1996.
+Steve Harper’s main interests were databases and programming.
+He periodically revised his custom database software that the International Mathematical Contest in Modeling has been using since 1996.
 (Also used by the Interdisciplinary Contest in Modeling and the High School Modeling contest)

-He started out in private business writing a Montana income tax package for CPAs, but quickly moved on to working with databases and non-profit groups and finally on to teaching.
+Steve started out in private business writing a Montana income tax package for CPAs, but quickly moved on to working with databases for non-profit groups and finally on to teaching.

-Probably because of his background, Steve loves to teach project classes for database and for Java.
-The project classes vary, depending on student interest, from free databases to smart phones.
+Probably because of his background, Steve loved to teach project classes for database and for Java.
+The project classes varied, depending on student interest, from free databases to smart phones.

-For variety, he has become National Champion in his age group in the 20 K and 50 K Racewalk (with one unofficial world record), has spent a few summers working at NASA, loves to travel abroad with his family, and teaches (along with 12 other professors) Perspectives on Gender.
+For variety, he became National Champion in his age group in the 20 K and 50 K Racewalk (with one unofficial world record), spent a few summers working at NASA, loved to travel abroad with his family, and taught (along with 12 other professors) Perspectives on Gender.